-There are a variety of reasons why your tenant may ask to sub-lease in USA.
+There are a variety of reasons why your tenant may ask to sub-lease in Stockton.
 Some landlords are fine with it, while others are not.
 Learn more about the process in our latest post!

 Sublets can work out just fine so long as the tenant has received the permission of the landlord.
 All contracts need to be comprehensive so that all parties are aware of their roles.
 When your tenant sublets to someone else, they are entering into a new agreement, however, their lease with you, the landlord, is still in effect.

 Before you agree to let your tenant sublease the property to someone else, you will need to make sure you are operating by all rules, regulations, and bylaws of your community.
 You don’t want to find yourself penalized or fined for letting your tenant rent the property to someone else on your behalf.
 Once you have researched this, you can take the next step to letting your tenant sub-lease the property out to someone else.